Bert Hodge Hill Papers, 1906-1958

 Bert Hodge Hill was born on March 7, 1874, in Bristol, Vermont.
 He received his A. B. from the University of Vermont in 1895 and his M. A. from Columbia University in 1900.
 His association with the American School of Classical Studies at Athens (ASCSA) started when he attended the ASCSA as a Drisler Fellow of Columbia University in 1901.
 He remained at the ASCSA as a Fellow of the Archaeological Institute of America for the two following years (1902-1903).
 After a brief interval, during which he was Assistant Curator of Classical Antiquities at the Museum of Fine Arts and Lecturer in Greek Sculpture at Wellesley College, he returned to the ASCSA and served as its director for twenty years (1906-1926).
 Hill remained an active participant in the ASCSA’s affairs even after his official retirement from the directorship.
 He later served as director for the University of Pennsylvania Archaeological Expedition in Cyprus at the excavations in Lapithos and Kourion (1932 and from 1934 to 1952).
 In 1936-1937 he traveled widely in the United States as a Charles Eliot Norton Lecturer of the Archaeological Institute of America.

 Hill’s academic interests were broad and diverse.
-As the director of the ASCSA he was in charge of the Corinth excavations where he concentrated on the study of the springs of Peirene, Glauke and the Sacred Spring.
-He was also closely involved with the study of the monuments of the Athenian Akropolis, especially the Erechtheum and the Parthenon, as well as with the study of various issues related to the topography of Athens.
+As Director of the ASCSA he was in charge of the Corinth excavations where he concentrated on the study of the springs of Peirene, Glauke, and the Sacred Spring.
+He was also closely involved with the study of the monuments of the Athenian Akropolis, especially the Erechtheum and the Parthenon, as well as with the topography of Athens.
 In addition to architecture, sculpture, and topography, he was engaged in studies of epigraphy and worked on the publication of many inscriptions.
 His knowledge of Greek archaeology, in particular that of Athens, was widely recognized and, consequently, he was consulted by everyone publishing on these topics.
-His contribution to the publication of the Erechtheum, for example, is well known.

 His impact on the field of archaeology did not go unacknowledged.
 He received honorary degrees and memberships from many institutions, such as the University of Vermont, the University of Thessaloniki, the Archaeological Society of Athens, the German Archaeological Institute, the Society for the Promotion of Hellenic Studies and others.
 He was a Fellow of the American Academy of Arts and Sciences, a member of the American Philological Association and of the Archaeological Institute of America.

 Hill married Ida Carleton Thallon in 1924.
-He lived in Athens almost continuously from 1900 to his death in 1958, and was always an active participant in the intellectual and social life of the city, offering his services to many humanitarian and educational agencies.
-Hill served with the Red Cross during World Wars I and II and as an official of the Greek Refugee Settlement Commission under the League of the Nations in the 1920s.
-Moreover, he was a member of the Board of Trustees of Athens College since its foundation in 1925 and, as an executive officer of the United States Educational Foundation in Greece, helped promote the Fulbright program in Greece.
+He lived in Athens almost continuously from 1900 until his death in 1958, and was always an active participant in the intellectual and social life of the city, offering his services to many humanitarian and educational agencies.
+Hill served with the American Red Cross during World War I and as an officer in the Greek Refugee Settlement Commission under the League of the Nations in the 1920s.
+Moreover, he was a member of the Board of Trustees of Athens College since its foundation in 1925 and, as an executive officer of the United States Educational Foundation in Greece helped promote the Fulbright program in Greece.

 Bert Hodge Hill died on December 2, 1958.
 He is buried in the Protestant Section of the First Cemetery of Athens.